jmonteroers/markdown-cv/index.md

   <a href="https://goo.gl/maps/UYUREBHxjMvo5Z5w8">Oxford, United Kingdom</a>
 </div>

 ## Specialisation

 Statistical Modelling, Data Analytics and Software Development

 ## Work Experience

-__DHSC__, Senior Demand and Modelling Analyst
+**DHSC**, Senior Demand and Modelling Analyst
-`10/2021 - Present`
+`10/2021 - 11/2022`
 <br>
 `London, United Kingdom`

 <ul class="with_disc">
+  <li>Contributed to the design of a website-based measure of additional PCR tests needed during Omicron wave</li>
-  <li>Designing and implementing better practices in Azure pipeline that extracts  LFD dispatches from various sources</li>
+  <li>Maintained Azure data pipeline that extracted  LFD dispatches from various sources</li>
+  <li>Led a team that studied the effect of changes in policy on covid testing demand</li>
-  <li>Building Power BI reports to increase accessibility of curated data across the organisation</li>
+  <li>Built Power BI reports to increase accessibility of curated data across the organisation</li>
   <li>Provided inventory analysis essential to prepare for a Covid VoC eventuality</li>
-  <li>Led a team that studied the effect of changes in policy on covid testing demand mainly relying on BI tools</li>
-  <li>Contributed to the design of a website-based measure of additional PCR tests needed during Omicron wave</li>
 </ul>

-__Oxbridge Academic Programs__, Data Scientist Tutor
-`07/2022 - 08/2022 (two weeks)`
+**Oxbridge Academic Programs**, Data Scientist Tutor `07/2022 - 08/2022 (two weeks)`
 <br>
 `Cambridge, United Kingdom`

 <ul class="with_disc">
-  <li>Built a Data Science syllabus for students from grades 10 to 12</li>
+  <li>Built a Data Science syllabus for students from US grades 10 to 12</li>
   <li>Introduced basic concepts of Data Science, Maths and Computing with interactive exercises</li>
   <li>Students acquired knowledge of Data Science tools used in professional environments, such as seaborn or Power BI</li>
 </ul>

-__Px HealthCare__, Data Scientist
+**Px HealthCare**, Data Scientist
 `12/2020 - 09/2021`
 <br>
 `London, United Kingdom`